File code: PRES.ANTIHARASS.POL

 During the investigation, all individuals involved in the process will keep the information gathered during the investigation private to the extent permitted by state and federal law.
 The Affirmative Action Officer shall exercise due care in sharing identifiable information about students, staff, or faculty.

 The appropriate Vice President and other supervisory personnel will take the recommended remedial action based on the results of the investigation and will follow up as appropriate to ensure that the remedial action is effective.
 Complainants are encouraged to report any recurrences of conduct found to violate the University's Anti-Harassment Policy.
 The responsible administrator will notify the complainant and respondent, in writing, of the results of this process.
 Written notice to parties relating to discipline, resolutions, and/or final dispositions are deemed to be official correspondence from the University.

 The complainant and the respondent shall have the right to appeal the decision to the President or his/her designee pursuant to this policy.
 To file an appeal to the President, as provided by this procedure, a written appeal must be made within ten (10) working days after receipt of written notification regarding the decision made about the complaint.
 The President or his/her designee may receive additional information if he/she believes such information would aid in the consideration of the appeal.
 A decision will be made within a reasonable time and the Affirmative Action Officer, the responsible administrator, the complainant, and the respondent will be notified of the decision.

 - Education and Training

 The University will provide education and training programs to promote awareness and prevention of harassment.
 Education and training programs also include informational materials about the University's Anti-Harassment Policy as well as training for responsible personnel in conducting investigations and management and implementation of the complaint procedure.

-This policy will be disseminated annually to employees and students through orientation programs, the Campus Connection and the Student Handbook.
+This policy will be disseminated annually to employees and students through orientation programs, the Campus Connection and the Student Planner/Handbook.
 The policy and related procedural information is also available on the University's website.

 - Record Retention